Ceelog/phpdoc-en/src/ref/array.md

 ### Return Values

-Returns an <span class="type">array</span> containing all the values from `array1` that are not present in any of the other arguments.
+Returns an <span class="type">array</span> containing all the values from `array` that are not present in any of the other arguments.

 ### Examples